Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and multi-messenger signatures: Results and discussion

-One of the fundamental ingredients required for the development of the \LTWI{} is not just a sufficiently fast rotation, but also a differential rotation profile.
+One of the fundamental ingredients required for the development of the \LTWI{} is not just a sufficiently fast rotation, but also a differential rotation profile \citep{watts2004,passamonti2015}.
 We convert the angular momentum, $L$, and the moment of inertia, $I$, of the PNS into the rotational energy of a rigidly rotating configuration and subtract it from the total rotational energy, $E_\mathrm{rot}$, to obtain the differential rotational energy as \be E_\mathrm{diff}=E_\mathrm{rot}-\frac{L^2}{2I}, \ee which is displayed in \refig{fig:diff_rot}.
 At bounce, all models start from an approximate equipartition between rigid and differential rotation.
 The efficient outward transport of angular momentum in models with large-scale magnetic fields (in particular for the quadrupolar geometry with a non-vanishing radial field at the equator) causes the PNS and its surroundings to slow down within a few hundreds of ms. In the process, the rotational profile flattens and the degree of differential rotation decreases below 10\% (\aligneddip{}) or even 1\% (quadrupolar fields and tilted dipole).
 Except for the more gradual decline in model \tilteddip{}, the decrease occurs within the first 200 ms, after which the fraction of differential rotation levels off.
 The loss of differential rotation, while also potentially fast early after bounce, is less pronounced in the axisymmetric versions of these models and leads to a common value of $\sim10$\% of the overall rotational energy in the PNS.
+Fig.~9 of \cite{bugli2021} exemplifies the key differences among our models in the angular momentum transport in the PNS, as it shows the loss rates of angular momentum through the PNS surface due to magnetic stresses in the equatorial and polar regions.
+It should be noted that, in principle, angular momentum can also be advected away by the outflow itself, whose contribution can be simply estimated by replacing the factor $B_\phi\bm{B}_\mathrm{pol}$ with $\rho v_\phi\bm{v}_\mathrm{pol}$ in Eq.~9 of \cite{bugli2021}.
+However, at any given time and for all our models there is almost never a net loss of angular momentum from the PNS through this process, but rather a gain due to the accretion of rotating matter.
+The only exception is a transient loss of angular momentum in the first 50 ms p.b. in model \aligneddip{} connected to the prompt launch of the polar jet, which however subsides quickly later and is overall less than the loss due to magnetic stresses throughout the simulation.

 These results clearly show how the action of magnetic fields deeply modifies the rotation profile of the PNS within the first 200 ms p.b., making the development of the \LTWI{} less likely in the process.
 The hydrodynamic model experiences a slower decrease of its differential rotation with 10\% of its rotational energy still in the form of differential rotation at 500 ms p.b., thus retaining more favourable conditions for the \LTWI{} than the magnetized models.
 It starts to significantly deviate from its axisymmetric version after around 200 ms p.b., when the loss of differential rotation of the 3d model accelerates.
 This deviation in fact coincides with the appearance of a genuinely non-axisymmetric feature in the form of the spiral structures shown in \refig{fig:deltarho_equator}, which indeed can contribute to the transport of angular momentum and the flattening of the rotation curve.